Armand57araujo/customer-banking/README.md

 | Git | [https://git-scm.com/](https://git-scm.com/) |

 ## Description
-In this project I created a(COMPLETE)....
+In this project I created a customer banking system which allows customers to calculate and track interest earned on savings and CD accounts.
+Running this application will enable customers to be able to enter their savings and CD account information, see the interest earned, and view the updated balances after a specified number of months.

 ## Code Example